 A functional design also involves striking a balance.
 A single room should not be burdened with lots of heavy furniture nor should the home have harsh lighting.
 Moreover, functionality is closely tied to interior design costs.
 Striking a balance in the budget will always make your client happy.

 A theme will influence the style of furnishing, upholstery, and lighting in interior design.
 Often the theme is chosen around a decorative accessory such as a cushion or painting.
 It sets the ground for the choice of color in furniture and paint.
-A successful theme blends patterns and textures to keep up a balance and prevent monotony in design.
-For example, if your coffee table is of shiny glass then your armchairs would sport a softer texture to add dimension to your decor.
+A successful theme blends patterns and textures to keep up the balance and prevent monotony in design.
+For example, if your coffee table is of shiny glass then your armchairs should sport a softer texture to add dimension to your decor.

 Accessorizing is one such interior design principle, where your inputs will be needed in full.
 This is your chance to personalize your living space and get as creative as you can with it.
 Without personalizing the decor of a home, the rooms will simply look dull and lifeless as if they are straight out of a fashion catalog.
 Accessorizing has no limits and is entirely up to your creativity so long as it doesn't interfere with the functionality of your living space.